Nia Peeples

-Virenia "Nia" Peeples (born December 10, 1961) is an American R&B and dance music singer and actress.
-Peeples is known for playing Nicole Chapman on the hit TV series Fame; Pam Fields on the drama Pretty Little Liars; Karen Taylor Winters on The Young and the Restless and Sydney Cooke on Walker, Texas Ranger.
-Her most recent television role was Grace's mom, Susan, on The Fosters.
+Virenia Peeples (born December 10, 1961) is an American R&B and dance music singer and actress.
+Peeples is known for playing Nicole Chapman on the TV series Fame; Pam Fields on the drama Pretty Little Liars; Karen Taylor Winters on The Young and the Restless; Sydney Cooke on Walker, Texas Ranger; and as Grace's mom, Susan, on The Fosters.

 Early life

 Peeples was born December 10, 1961, in Hollywood, California, the daughter of Elizabeth Joan (née Rubic), a flamenco dancer, and Robert Eugene Peeples.
 She was raised in West Covina.
 Her maternal grandparents were immigrants from the Philippines.
 Her father, who was originally from Mississippi, was of Scottish, English, and Irish ancestry.
 Peeples attended UCLA during which time she performed as Liberace's opening act in Las Vegas on weekends.

 Personal life

-Peeples lives in Malibu, California, and has one son Christopher (b.
-1989 with ex-husband Howard Hewett) and one daughter with her former husband, Lauro Chartrand.
+Peeples used to live in Topanga Canyon and Malibu, California, and has one son with ex-husband Howard Hewett, and one daughter with her former husband, Lauro Chartrand.

 She operates an internet based organization called Elements of Life, which promotes fitness, inspiration, healthy lifestyle changes and emotional well-being.
 She worked with business coach Amy Applebaum on its development.

-On August 11, 2015, Peeples filed for divorce from her surfer husband Sam George.
-Peeples filed in Los Angeles County, 20 days before the couple's eighth wedding anniversary.
-Peeples is seeking to keep the couple's home, a Malibu manufactured home with an ocean view that's valued at $875,000.
-Also listed among the couple's community assets is a Las Vegas condo worth $91,000.